 It must be realized that South Asia and its connection with China is not the only region where border disputes originated during British colonial rule.
 The same has happened elsewhere in the world.

 The truth is that international borders are a recent arrival in the world.
 Earlier empires and vassal states had frontiers where their power and influence fluctuated down the centuries.
 Therefore, there is no particular date or event from which one can derive an objective demarcation of borders.

 It is strongly advised that Pakistan and Afghanistan meet and agree to declare the Durand Line as the international border between them.
-Such a border should not obstruct the movement of tribes and people in the neighbourhood – a practice which has been established since a long time.
+Such a border should not obstruct the movement of tribes and people in the neighbourhood – a practice that has been established for a long time.

 Since both claim to be heirs to ancient civilizations, they should learn from the past and avoid acrimony and hostility.
 Chauvinism and jingoism can degenerate into war, which will be destructive to both.
 Their current disputes are the legacy of the British colonial period.
 Therefore, they must enter serious and sincere negotiations and amicably resolve their disputes.

 A war between them would inevitably mean other great powers entering the conflict one way or another.
 China is the stronger of the two nations, but it is futile to think that the United States and other democratic states would allow India to be defeated in a war with China.

 We do have a particularly good example of India and Bangladesh successfully resolving their border disputes.
 They now get along quite well, and Bangladesh has been able to spend scarce resources on the development.
 This should be an example for all states in the region to emulate.

 In short, sovereignty in both internal and external matters is limited by international law and responsible states adhere to the rule of law within and international law without.
 This realization is imperative to maintain and sustain peace and prosperity in the world.